vigsank/DACaaS/README.md

 Create Docker Image for **any** project (built using **any** language/framework) based on given Branch Name.
 (Ex: http://localhost:1234/branch/master --  Here `master` is the branch name.)

-This is a fully customizable simple Express server that can receive a branch name as a URL Param (stops if ran without a branchName.) and then start the commands that are configured to create a docker image and in turn create a **Tar** archive.
+This is a highly secure and fully customizable simple Express server that can receive a branch name as a URL Param (stops if ran without a branchName.) and then start the commands that are configured to create a docker image and in turn create a **Tar** archive.
 At the end, the archive file will be available for download.

 The status of the commands that are being executed will be shown in the browser window (like a console.) via *event-stream*.